 It may, on occasion, be used to support or refute written, presumed or suspected genealogical connections.
 However, we are restricted in the amount of analysis we can perform in this area by the amount of genealogical information that members share with the project.

 Y-DNA is passed down only through the direct patriline (from father to son).
 Therefore, the person who joins the project and provides the sample must be a male Boyd.
 There is no restriction on who can be the contact person and manage the account.
 Often a woman will recruit a male Boyd (such as a brother, uncle etc.) to test her own patriline.

 It is important to note that whilst a father cannot fail to pass on his Y-DNA to his son, he may sometimes fail (for a variety of reasons) to pass on his surname.
 Sometimes Y-DNA test results will conflict with family genealogy.
 In such cases it is always biology that wins!
 Anyone considering a Y-DNA test should be aware of this possibility and should make an informed decision to test.
 Y-DNA is a powerful tool which can occasionally uncover events that have remained buried for centuries.

 We are delighted to welcome male Boyds with a minimum testing level of 37 Y-DNA markers but we prefer 67 markers as this is better for identifying family lines.
-The full 111 marker Y-DNA test is the best available at present.
+The full 111 marker Y-DNA test is the best STR test available at present and the Big Y700 is the most comprehensive test of STR's and SNP's.
 We have excellent data for comparison and have identified a considerable degree of structure within the Boyd surname.
-We do not recommend testing fewer than 37 markers as the resulting comparisons can be inconclusive or even misleading.

 The project administrators are entirely voluntary, unpaid and unaffiliated with any organisation (including FTDNA).
 They are here purely for the good of the project and its members.
 It’s only by amassing and comparing Y-DNA data that we’ll all learn and benefit.